jangala-laxman/codespaces-blank/README.md

 ● Users can change drones from one campus/site to another.
 But missions cannot be changed from one campus/site to another.
 ● Users can run missions only on drones that are assigned to the site where the mission belongs.
 ● Missions can be categorized into multiple types (path, grid/survey, corridor).
-● Users can use these categories to filter missions according to his/her needs.

 I used Nodejs, Mongoose and required NPM libraries for building this API.